openpatata/openpatata-data/_schemas/docs/mp.md

 * **mugshot** (`string|null`)

-    A link to the MP's mugshot on parliament's website.
+    A link to the MP's mugshot on Parliament's website.
 Use the highest resolution available.

 * [required] **name** (`object`)